HTTPWorkshop/workshop2019/README.md

 In addition, we'd like to see active participation from practitioners at scale.
 If you work with large-scale HTTP deployments, whether that's serving "traditional" Web pages or using HTTP for back-end APIs, please consider attending.

 This year, we want to **grow the diversity of our participants**.
-If you you someone who cares about HTTP, has made contributions, or wants to build their career around it, please tell us!
+If you know someone who cares about HTTP, has made contributions, or wants to build their career around it, please tell us!

 Finally, if you are a student working in a relevant area, this is a great opportunity to gain insight into this community.